retro16/acsi2stm/doc/flashing.md

 * Press Y to start flashing.
 * When finished, the ST and the ACSI2STM unit will both restart.

-Note: when updating an ACSI2STM unit with multiple SD slots, you can select any slot to update the firmware for the whole unit.
+**Note:** when updating an ACSI2STM unit with multiple SD slots, you can select any slot to update the firmware for the whole unit.
 No need to do the update procedure multiple times.

-Note: `HDDFLASH.TOS` works entirely in RAM, so you can start the program from the unit to update.
+**Note:** `HDDFLASH.TOS` works entirely in RAM, so you can start the program from the unit to update.

+**Note:** If you load GemDrive using `GEMDRIVE.TOS`, upgrade this file right before running `HDDFLASH.TOS`.
+An old version of `GEMDRIVE.TOS` may not be compatible with the newer firmware.

-Warning: If flashing fails or if the unit is bricked, you will have to upload the new firmware using a serial dongle.
+**Warning:** If flashing fails or if the unit is bricked, you will have to upload the new firmware using a serial dongle.
 See below.

 Firmware variants in the release package